flexn-io/create/docs/docs/tutorials/advanced/navigation.md

 ```

-For SideNavigator we have created our own navigator which is simple enought, but at the same time are optimized to work on Native TV.
+For SideNavigator we have created our own navigator which is simple enough, but at the same time are optimized to work on Native TV.
 What SideNavigator does essentially is very similar to Drawer.
-It keeps SideMenu allways visible on the left side and at the same time rendering the content.
+It keeps SideMenu always visible on the left side and at the same time rendering the content.
 The main difference is that in this case we're using react-native-screens and also we're able to define our own menu container which has proper focus handling.

 ```javascript
 function Navigator({ initialRouteName, children, screenOptions, drawerContent, ...rest }) {